keboola/website/index.md

   - title: "All the tools you need \Lin one place"
     desc: "<p>At Keboola, we have solved the procurement and administration nightmare that businesses usually face when searching for and implementing new tools.
-      Now you can instantly get access to dozens of data analytics tools, data warehouses, and clouds in one place.
+      Now you can instantly get access to dozens of data analytics tools, and data warehouses in one place.
 Your team will only be a click and a login away from having everything they need available to them.
 You’ll have access to multiple clouds dealing with everything from Excel to AI.</p>"
     background: "/uploads/illu1.svg"